-.01 An external user report should:
+- .01 An external user report should: - Include the calculation date and the report date; - Describe the sources of membership data, plan provisions, the post-employment benefit plan's assets, if any, and historical claims data, if any, and the dates at which they were compiled; - Describe the membership data and any limitations thereof, and any assumptions made about missing or incomplete membership data; - Describe the tests applied to determine the sufficiency and reliability of the membership data and plan asset data for purposes of the work; - Describe the assets, if any, including their market value and a summary of the assets by major category and the method used to value the post-employment benefit plan's assets; - Describe the post-employment benefit plan's provisions, including the identification of any definitive or virtually definitive pending amendment of which the actuary is aware, and whether or not such amendment has been reflected in determining the plan's obligations; - Describe any material accounting policies relevant to the work;

-- Include the calculation date and the report date; - Describe the sources of membership data, plan provisions, the post-employment benefit plan's assets, if any, and historical claims data, if any, and the dates at which they were compiled; - Describe the membership data and any limitations thereof, and any assumptions made about missing or incomplete membership data; - Describe the tests applied to determine the sufficiency and reliability of the membership data and plan asset data for purposes of the work; - Describe the assets, if any, including their market value and a summary of the assets by major category and the method used to value the post-employment benefit plan's assets; - Describe the post-employment benefit plan's provisions, including the identification of any definitive or virtually definitive pending amendment of which the actuary is aware, and whether or not such amendment has been reflected in determining the plan's obligations; - Describe any commitment to provide benefits beyond the terms of the plan reflected in the valuation of post-employment benefit obligations; - Disclose subsequent events of which the actuary is aware, whether or not the events are taken into account in the work, and, if there are no subsequent events of which the actuary is aware, include a statement to that effect; - Include all other provisions as required for disclosure purposes as per the terms of the appropriate engagement, such as:
+- Describe any commitment to provide benefits beyond the terms of the plan reflected in the valuation of post-employment benefit obligations; - Disclose subsequent events of which the actuary is aware, whether or not the events are taken into account in the work, and, if there are no subsequent events of which the actuary is aware, include a statement to that effect; - Include all other provisions as required for disclosure purposes as per the terms of the appropriate engagement, such as: - Reporting the funded status at the calculation date and the applicable service cost or expected cost of new claims; - Describe any contingent benefits provided under the post-employment benefit plan and the extent to which such contingent benefits are included or excluded in determining the funded status and the service cost; - Describe any benefits that are not contingent benefits and that have been excluded in determining the funded status and the service cost; - Describing the method and period selected in connection with any amortizations; - If the valuation is an extrapolation of an earlier valuation, describe the method and any assumptions for, and the period of, the extrapolation; and - Stating whether or not the valuation and/or extrapolation conforms with the actuary's understanding of the financial reporting standards specified by the terms of an appropriate engagement.
+[Effective May 1, 2019] - .02 An external user report should provide the following four statements of opinion, all in the same section of the report and in the following order: - A statement regarding membership data, which should usually be, "In my opinion, the membership data on which the valuation is based are sufficient and reliable for the purpose of the valuation."; - A statement regarding assumptions which should usually be, "In my opinion, the assumptions are appropriate for purposes of the valuation."; - A statement regarding calculations, which should usually be, "In my opinion, the calculations have been made in accordance with my understanding of the requirements of [name financial reporting standard]"; and - A statement regarding conformity, which should be, "This report has been prepared, and my opinions given, in accordance with accepted actuarial practice in Canada."
+[Effective March 31, 2015]

-- Reporting the funded status at the calculation date and the applicable service cost or expected cost of new claims; - Describing the method and period selected in connection with any amortizations; and - Stating whether or not the valuation and/or extrapolation conforms with the actuary's understanding of the financial reporting standards specified by the terms of an appropriate engagement.
-[Effective February 1, 2018] - .02 An external user report should provide the following four statements of opinion, all in the same section of the report and in the following order: - A statement regarding membership data, which should usually be, "In my opinion, the membership data on which the valuation is based are sufficient and reliable for the purpose of the valuation."; - A statement regarding assumptions which should usually be, "In my opinion, the assumptions are appropriate for purposes of the valuation."; - A statement regarding calculations, which should usually be, "In my opinion, the calculations have been made in accordance with my understanding of the requirements of [name financial reporting standard]"; and - A statement regarding conformity, which should be, "This report has been prepared, and my opinions given, in accordance with accepted actuarial practice in Canada."
-[Effective March 31, 2015] - .03 An external user report should be sufficiently detailed to enable another actuary to examine the reasonableness of the valuation.
+.03 An external user report should be sufficiently detailed to enable another actuary to examine the reasonableness of the valuation.
 [Effective June 30, 2013]